-Compatibility with Socket Mobile devices and aACE mobile apps has been thoroughly verified.
+Compatibility has been thoroughly verified for Socket Mobile devices and aACE mobile apps.
 An outstanding feature they provide is the ability to easily switch between the USB scanner and your device's virtual keyboard.
 These scanners includes a toggle that turns off the scanner, activating the virtual keyboard so you can key in notes or other details.

 Note: Socket Mobile does not offer resources for generating barcodes.